Fiserv/Commerce-Hub/docs/Resources/Master-Data/Transaction-Details.md

 ## Data Dynamic

-Contains the dayamic data like device location and ipaddress.
+Contains the dayamic data like device location and IP address.

 <!--
 type: tab